m-mathilde34/blog-app/README.md

 2. Install all required dependencies using : npm i

 ## Important to note
-/!\ There is no datase : posts do not persist between sessions, and there is no option to log in. /!\
+/!\ There is no database : posts do not persist between sessions, and there is no option to log in. /!\